metabase/metabase/docs/questions/query-builder/introduction.md

 ## Filter multiple columns

-When viewing a table or chart, clicking on the **Filter** will bring up the filter modal:
+When viewing a table or chart, clicking on the **Filter** will bring up the filter modal.

 ![Bulk filter modal](../images/bulk-filter-modal.png)

-Here you can add multiple filters to your question in one go.
+Here you can add multiple filters to your question in one go (which can save you a lot of loading time).
 Filter options will differ depending on the [field type](../../data-modeling/field-types.md).
 Any tables linked by foreign keys will be displayed in the left tab of the modal.

 When you're done adding filters, hit **Apply filters** to rerun the query and update its results.
 To remove all the filters you've applied, click on **Clear all filters** in the bottom left of the filter modal.
-Any filters you apply here will show up in the notebook editor, and vice versa.
+Any filters you apply here will show up in the editor, and vice versa.

 ### Filtering by date